zalo/MathUtilities/README.md

 ## Other experiments:

+### Linear Assignment
+A port of Roy Jonker's famous solution to the [Linear Assignment Problem](https://en.wikipedia.org/wiki/Assignment_problem).
+Allows you to take two arbitrary lists of objects (with a cost to pair each of them to each other), and to find the globally optimal pairing betweeing your lists.
+Extremely handy.

 ### Linear Blend Skinning
 A reference implementation that demonstrates how to apply bone motions to a model using the data contained within a skinned mesh renderer.
 As they say, there is more than one way to skin a mesh.